lemairem/fctlog/README.md

 Restrictions:

-* Only virtual functions can be logged
+* Only virtual functions can be logged (workaround: make function to log virtual)
+* Private functions cannot be logged (workaround: change accessibility to protected)
 * Constructor and destructor cannot be logged (functions called inside constructor or destructor will be logged)